TianyuanC/basic-ds/explanation_2.md

 -   After determining the pivot point, we can decide the search range again and giving it's sorted, we can apply binary search again, and that will be `O(logN)`

 -   Thus, overall the complexity is `O(logN)`

+-   In terms of the space complexity, the storage of upper and lower bound indexes as well as the pivot position holds `O(1)`